 This tomato and jalapeño salsa is easy to make and is perfect for gifting.
 It also tastes great with fresh tortilla chips or on top of nachos.
 Home canned salsa is a good choice for a food gift because it doesn’t need to be refrigerated and it has a long shelf life.

 Homemade Vanilla Extract

 One of the most personal presents you can give someone who loves to bake is a bottle of homemade vanilla extract.
 Making vanilla extract is easy and fun, and the taste is so much better than anything you can find in stores.
 Homemade vanilla extracts need at least 2-4 weeks for flavors to infuse and develop fully.
 Start making these early and you will be ready to bottle several up to give to someone special.

 DIY Culinary Kits

-Overwhelmed with all the ingredients and instructions needed to make your own home made food gifts?
+Overwhelmed with all the ingredients and instructions needed to make your own homemade food gifts?
 Then consider these easy use kits.
-Each kit contains all the ingredients, step-by-step instructions, and containers to make your own homemade food gifts.
+Each kit contains the main ingredients, step-by-step instructions, and containers to make your own homemade food gifts.

 You May Also Like:

 10 Cookie Mix in a Jar Recipes eBook

 Homemade gifts are always appreciated because they come from the heart.
 Even if you are not crafty, you can give DIY gifts to your family and friends with these easy recipes for making cookie mix in a reusable jar.